-The University of Baltimore School of Law's flagship journal, the University of Baltimore Law Review provides an in-depth analysis of timely legal topics of interest to the legal community nationwide.
+The University of Baltimore School of Law's flagship journal, Law Review provides in-depth analyses of current topics of interest to the legal community nationwide.

 As an academic forum for legal scholarship, the journal is a valuable research tool for legal practitioners.
-The Law Review also operates as a training ground for its members and provides them with the opportunity to hone their writing, research, editing and time-management skills—skills that are prized in the job market.
-Under the direction of a student-run editorial board, the Law Review is published three times a year.
-Articles include works by professors, practitioners, judges and students, and inquiries regarding submission are always
+The Law Review also operates as a training ground for its members, providing an opportunity for students to hone their writing, research, editing and time-management skills—skills that are prized in the job market.
+Under the direction of a student-run editorial board, Law Review is published three times a year.
+Articles are contributed by professors, practitioners, judges and students.

 Are you a Law Review alum?

-Every spring, the Law Review hosts a gathering of its alumni.
+Every spring, the Law Review holds a gathering of its alumni.
 We hope will you join us at our next event!
-To make sure that you receive an invitation, please fill out this alumni update form and specify the years you were on Law Review, your address and your firm's name and location.
+To make sure you receive an invitation, please complete this alumni update form and specify the years you participated in Law Review.
+Also note your address and your firm's name and location.

 Faculty Adviser: Venable Professor of Law Robert Lande.